Cover photo credit: Areola Danladi | REO Photography | IFSA NARM 2018

 Youth Workshop (2 Days)

 The work kicks off with an exciting agenda crafted to get you up to speed.
-No matter your background or interest, by the end of the 2 days you will understand the pitfalls of restoration projects, restoration opportunities, business plans, and we will build collective knowledge from across the continent to scale up youth action to restore Africa’s degraded landscapes..
+No matter your background or interest, by the end of the 2 days you will understand the pitfalls of restoration projects, restoration opportunities, business plans, and your role as a landscape leader.

 GLF Nairobi (2 Days)